leo-proger/Messenger/README.md

 # Messenger

-This is my old project - a primitive messenger on Django + WebSockets.
-It has not been completed and most likely will not be.
+This is a simple messenger on Django, Bootstrap 5 and channels.
+It's not done and won't be.

+## Features
+- Messaging in real time
+- Unread messages
+- Profile
+- Edit profile (not completed)

+## How to run
+- Clone repository
+- Go to project dir
+- Run `python manage.py runserver 8000`